icecube/icetray-public/tableio/resources/docs/existing_converters.rst

   ``bookGeometry`` (bool) books OM geometry for the hit DOMs.

+  ``bookToParticle`` (string) books perpendicular distance to track, longitudinal distance along track, and distance to track vertex for the hit DOMs.
+The string is the name of the track.

 :I3RecoPulseSeriesMapMaskConverter: Applies the mask, then dumps the resulting RecoPulses.

   *Options:*

   ``bookGeometry`` (bool) books OM geometry for the hit DOMs.

+  ``bookToParticle`` (string) books perpendicular distance to track, longitudinal distance along track, and distance to track vertex for the hit DOMs.
+The string is the name of the track.

 :I3WaveformSeriesMapConverter: Dumps a single I3WaveformSeriesMap.